 Could I Be Allergic to Something Else?

 Although pollen is a very common allergen, it’s not the only substance that causes these symptoms.
 If you suffer from a condition called ‘allergic rhinitis’ your immune system could be sensitive to many other allergens.
+These include:

 - Dander (pet hair)